Helping individuals and families navigate change with clarity and steadiness.

 Getting Started

-The process begins with an initial consultation to clarify the referral question and determine the appropriate level of evaluation.
 Not every concern requires comprehensive testing.
-Part of my role is helping determine what is necessary — and what is not.
+Part of my role is helping determine what is necessary—and what is not.